Childhood obesity: Home environment

+Poverty, especially in children less than 2 years old, food insecurity and adverse childhood experiences all increase the risk of childhood obesity.

-Children's food choices are also influenced by family meals.
-Researchers provided a household eating questionnaire to 18,177 children, ranging in ages 11–21, and discovered that four out of five parents let their children make their own food decisions.
-They also discovered that compared to adolescents who ate three or fewer meals per week, those who ate four to five family meals per week were 19% less likely to report poor consumption of vegetables, 22% less likely to report poor consumption of fruits, and 19% less likely to report poor consumption of dairy foods.
-Adolescents who ate six to seven family meals per week, compared to those who ate three or fewer family meals per week, were 38% less likely to report poor consumption of vegetables, 31% less likely to report poor consumption of fruits, and 27% less likely to report poor consumption of dairy foods.
-The results of a survey in the UK published in 2010 imply that children raised by their grandparents are more likely to be obese as adults than those raised by their parents.
+Children's food choices are influenced by family meals.
+In children and young adults aged 11–21, those who had more meals with their family also had greater intake of vegetables, fruits and dairy.
+The results of a survey in the UK suggest that children raised by their grandparents are more likely to be obese as adults than those raised by their parents.
 An American study released in 2011 found the more mothers work the more children are more likely to be overweight or obese.

 Developmental factors

 Various developmental factors may affect rates of obesity.
-Breast-feeding for example may protect against obesity in later life with the duration of breast-feeding inversely associated with the risk of being overweight later on.
+Breastfeeding, for example, may protect against obesity in later life with the duration of breastfeeding inversely associated with the risk of being overweight later on.
 A child's body growth pattern may influence the tendency to gain weight.
 Researchers measured the standard deviation (SD [weight and length]) scores in a cohort study of 848 babies.
 They found that infants who had an SD score above 0.67 had catch up growth (they were less likely to be overweight) compared to infants who had less than a 0.67 SD score (they were more likely to gain weight).
-Additionally, breastfeeding for less than 6 months, compared to 6 months or more, has been shown to result in a higher growth rate and higher BMI at 18, 36, and 72 months of age.
+Additionally, breastfeeding for less than six months, compared to six months or more, has been shown to result in a higher growth rate and higher BMI at 18, 36, and 72 months of age.

 A child's weight may be influenced when he/she is only an infant.
-Researchers also did a cohort study on 19,397 babies, from their birth until age seven and discovered that high weight babies at four months were 1.38 times more likely to be overweight at seven years old compared to normal weight babies.
-High weight babies at the age of one were 1.17 times more likely to be overweight at age seven compared to normal weight babies.
+Researchers also did a cohort study on 19,397 babies from their birth until age seven and discovered that high-weight babies at four months were 1.38 times more likely to be overweight at seven years old compared to normal-weight babies.
+High-weight babies at the age of one were 1.17 times more likely to be overweight at age seven compared to normal-weight babies.